 As Peter Milward, himself a Catholic scholar, suggests, Shakespeare’s religious perspective is not one of adherence to Catholic doctrine, but one involving a “synthesis of tradition and reform” (cited in Battenhouse, 5).
 Certainly it seems preposterous that a Catholic recusant would know the Geneva Bible — the most Calvinist, and, in places, frankly and bitterly anti-Catholic Bible in the English language — so much better than any other that he spontaneously recalls its idiosyncratic wording as often as he does.
 And, as Daniel Swift has recently documented, the bard was no slouch when it comes to the Book of Common Prayer either – another reason for viewing him as one well schooled in, and largely adhering to, the Elizabethan compromise in religion.

-Shakespeare’s awareness of the Douay Rheims, on the other hand, is well established, and has been documented since John Henry De Groot’s 1946 Shakespeare and the “Old Faith,” who first noted the Shakespeare’s use of the words cockle, narrow gate, and not a hair perished were peculiar to the Catholic Bible (Battenhouse 5).
+Shakespeare’s awareness of the 1582 Douay Rheims New Testament, on the other hand, is well established, and has been documented since John Henry De Groot’s 1946 Shakespeare and the “Old Faith,” who first noted the Shakespeare’s use of the words cockle, narrow gate, and not a hair perished were peculiar to the Catholic Bible (Battenhouse 5).

 Given this well documented religious eclecticism it is striking to observe evidence in the de Vere Geneva Bible for the annotator’s clear knowledge of the wording of the Vulgate/Douay Rheims at Ecclesiasticus 14.13.